CheyenneMDavid/Just-Cakes/README.md

 A list page for User Reviews.
 An image, when uploaded by the user, else a default image.
 An excerpt with accompanying photos, when uploaded by the authenticated user, else a default image is provided, with the Authors name, post title, excerpt from the post and the published date and time along with a heart and a number, representing the number of likes.

 - **Individual User Review Detail Page**
+A page in which the entire post could be read by a user and where comments and likes can be added by authenticated users.

+- **Update & Deletion of Profile**
+Upon initial registration, users have an account automatically created.
+But other than their user name, the fields are empty.  upon sigh in, the authenticated user has the facility to view account via the navigation where they can update the profile or delete it, there by deleting account.

+- **Contact Form Submission**
+Users, both authenticated and non-authenticated can enter their details with a description of their requirements in a contact for for submission in order to be contacted by Just Cakes.

 #
 #